 3. Responsibilities

-• Quality Control (QC): Responsible for conducting the adhesion testing, recording results, and ensuring that the coating meets the required specifications.
+• Quality Control (QC): Responsible for verifying that the drying time parameters are followed and ensuring the tablets meet the quality specifications.

 4. Accountability